gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 - Improve the connected-ness of the reflections to the ground (see bottom of mirror in spheres example) (this happens with high stride because we step first after applying jitter meaning we get no steps near the base of the mirror)
 - Simplify step calculations.
 - Understand TODO items in raymarch code -- how are we getting positive values for rayZMin?
 Why are we getting ray hits where there is no depth with ortho cam?
+- Use a depth pyramid map to raymarch
+- Use cheap rays for roughness
+- Provide a minimum thickness for potentially thin objects?
+- Perform a reuseable depth prepass to improve performance on all subsequent passes.
+- Investigate how incidence angle should play a role
+- Optionally fall back to environment map

+## Fixes

 ### Bugs
 - Improve the connected-ness of the reflections to the ground.